Never-Before-Seen Deleted Scenes For The Original ‘Ghostbusters’ Unveiled

 It is believed that in their bathroom is none other than the infamous Slimer.

 No matter how interesting any unseen footage from Ghostbusters would be, knowing that Fort Detmerring has been found is surreal.
-Fans have longed for this to come into existence and now, they know that it has to be only a matter of time until they actually get to see it, right?
+Fans have longed for this to come into existence and now, they know that it could be only a matter of time until they actually get to see it.

 No matter what anyone may say about the remake of Ghostbusters, it wasn’t as bad as people make it out to be.
 Sure, it wasn’t on the level of the original, but it should have at least had a chance with a sequel.
 None the less, the original film will continue to live on with a cult following and just as an overall great film.
 Seeing these never-before-seen deleted scenes is not only a treat, but it only makes people want to see the first movie yet again.